The Fourth Operation

 The problem is analogous to defining the factorial functionn ! = n (n – 1) (n – 2) ...
 1

 to define it for other values of s.
-However one particular definition of s! (we won’t give the details) has two properties that recommend it: (1) it arises by a simple and natural argument, (2) it is the only function defined for s ≥ 0 such that 0 ! = 1, s ! = s (s – 1) !, and that is log convex.
+However one particular definition of s! (we omit the details) has two properties that recommend it: (1) it arises by a simple and natural argument, (2) it is the only function defined for s ≥ 0 such that 0 ! = 1, s ! = s (s – 1) !, and that is logarithmically convex.
 It is also the only such function that is asymptotically equal to a logarithmico-exponential function.
-As Szekeres points out in the first reference above, this analogy suggests that in the search for a best solution of fractional functional iterates it is “better to concentrate on the real variable and asymptotic properties than on the complex-analytic character of the solution.”
-We seek a real variable condition that will make the fourth operation the fourth operation.
+Likewise, in trying to define a fourth operation that is the fourth operation we shall look for a purely real variable solution.

 A Related Problem